 Week 2: Old English Monsters

-Exploring the worldview and aesthetic of Old English (pre-11th century) poetry.
-Grendel raises questions of who/what qualifies as a monster and why; human culture vs. nature; solitary living and community; inclusion and exclusion.
-This week, we will begin considering the centrality of technology as a form of distinction between monsters and humans (particularly through Beowulf’s preoccupations with artificial weapon and metalwork technologies).
+This week we begin by exploring the worldview of the epic poem Beowulf.
+The monster Grendel raises questions of who and what qualifies as a monster and why; human culture vs. nature; solitary living and community; inclusion and exclusion.
+We will also consider the centrality of technology as a form of distinction between monsters and humans, particularly through Beowulf’s preoccupations with artificial weapon and metalwork technologies.

 Week 4: King Arthur and the Knights of the Round Table

-Arthurian literature of the 14th century: cycles, repetition, loops; time; religion and ritual; natural spaces vs. manmade ones; imagery motifs; magic; temptation; virtue and honour.
-We will continue thinking about relationships between weapon technologies and magic in Arthurian contexts.
+This week we explore monsters in Arthurian literature, introducing themes such as cycles, repetition, loops; time; religion and ritual; natural spaces vs. manmade ones; imagery motifs; magic; temptation; virtue and honour.

 Week 5: Monsters and Media: Flim